Helping Babies and Breastfeeding Moms

 If your baby goes into the NICU, lactation support is available to help you express milk using a breast pump.
 Lactation assistance is available throughout the baby's stay in the NICU, and after you go home with baby.
 The lactation consultant works with the neonatologist and the nursing staff in the NICU to make sure that pumping and breastfeeding goals are met as the baby progresses from kangaroo care to breastfeeding.

+The Women's Hospital wants to be your breastfeeding connection for education, information and continued support.
 After discharge from the hospital, our staff calls to follow-up with mother and baby and offer assistance if needed.

 Breastfeeding moms are encouraged to call the Warm Line at 812/842-4239 with any questions or concerns after discharge.

 Adoptive Mothers - We have a program designed for adoptive mothers who have the desire to breastfeed.
 Our lactation consultants will work with you to develop a plan for producing milk.
 However, inducing lactation may not work in some cases.

 Consultation with a lactation specialist is recommended if: